top of page

 The book in the picture above is George Washington as the French Knew Him, A Collection of Texts, Edited and Translated with an Introduction by Gilbert Chinard, Princeton University Press, Princeton NJ, published 1940

-Notice the reference to GW's strategy being likened to the famous Roman General, Fabius who knew better not to meet Hannibal head on unless he, Fabius, had overwhelming odds to win.
+Notice the references to GW's strategy of not attacking --- being likened to the famous Roman General, Fabius who knew better not to meet Hannibal head on unless he, Fabius, had overwhelming odds to win.

 .